Meng Ding Huang Ya (Yellow Buds)

 - 85% tea buds 15% 1 bud to 1 leaf

-This rare yellow tea from Meng Ding Mountain in Sichuan Province, where tribute tea has been produced for centuries.
-It is mostly made from tea buds picked during early spring to create a nutritious tea with a mildly sweet, nutty and mineral character.
+This rare yellow tea hails from Meng Ding Mountain in Sichuan Province, where tribute tea has been produced for centuries.
+It is made primarily from tea buds picked during early spring to create a nutritious tea with a mildly sweet, nutty and mineral character.

 While yellow tea is typically very rich in antioxidants and valued for its singular flavor, only a few types of yellow tea exist due to the complicated and tedious process in making it.
 In fact, there are only a few masters who know how to make yellow tea.
 After the complex processing, this lightly oxidized tea has a mild flavor without the grassy smell associated with green tea.

 Meng Ding Yellow Buds is produced in Meng Ding Mountain in east Sichuan Province, Ya An City, Ming Shan County.
-Meng Ding Mountain was the first place to cultivate the tea bush 1200 years ago, at Gan Lu temple by the herbalist and Daoist Wu Li Zhen.
-Before that, people only picked tea from wild bushes.
-Tea became well known about 1200 years ago in the Tang dynasty, and tea leaves from Meng Ding Mountain were the first tribute tea to be chosen in history.
+Meng Ding Mountain was the first place to cultivate the tea bush 1200 years ago at Gan Lu temple by the herbalist and Daoist Wu Li Zhen.
+Prior to this, people only picked tea from wild bushes.
+Tea became well known about 1200 years ago in the Tang dynasty, and the tea leaves from Meng Ding Mountain were the first tribute tea to be chosen in history.
 It wasn’t until over 500 years later, in the Ming Dynasty, that this region began to produce yellow tea.

 The tea growing area in Meng Ding surrounds the mountain in a U-shape with two rivers flowing through it: the Ming Jing and the Qing Yi Jing.
 The tea garden is set at about 1000 meters above sea level.
 All year round, the weather here is misty, cloudy, and rainy, which is ideal for growing tea.
 Tea bushes don’t like direct sunlight, so the clouds and mist act as a natural filter to create shade for the tea bushes.
 Tea bushes grown in the shade will have a smoother flavor.
 As result of the high elevation, the temperature between morning and mid-day can frequently change, which is said to help develop the complex flavor of the tea growing here.